alexmwalker/landing/md/blog1.md

 ## The Benefits of Asynchronous

 When the need to communicate in real-time is lessened, there are a host of benefits.
 You can collaborate across wider geographies and different time zones, you can cater to various types of working schedules (e.g. the night owl versus the early bird), diverse personalities (e.g. introverts versus extroverts), and have greater flexibility in communication styles.

-### The attention economy

-When I started using Slack in 2014 for my company, I loved it.
-We ran internal team communication on Slack and left email for external queries.
-My once-crazy inbox started becoming more manageable, and getting to inbox zero was frequently achievable.
-It seemed like the future was here and remote work was catapulted into the mainstream.

-Fast forward a few years when things started to reverse.
-I dreaded opening Slack in the morning: “It starts,” I’d breathe as I clicked on the red-notification-stamped colorful logo, bracing myself for the bombardment of messages from all over the world.
-Forget participating in additional Slack channels and groups – managing one team was enough.
-At least if you’re a manager in a physical office you can close the door.
-With Slack, my virtual office was open 24/7 and anyone could contact me whenever.
-As a startup founder, you are still a maker as well as a manager, so focus time for deep thinking and work is key.
-While you can encourage people to use messaging apps mindfully, there is still an expectation that responses need to happen in real-time.

-In [Doist’s post on asynchronous communication](https://doist.com/blog/asynchronous-communication/), they discuss _Harvard Business Review_’s article on “Collaborative Overload”.
-In the past two decades, the time employees spend on collaboration has increased by 50%.
-Workers spend a full 80% of their workday communicating with their team, and apparently, the average Slack users sends 200 messages a day.

-Collaboration and productivity don’t go in hand, and arguably, they are each other’s worst enemy.
-To be productive you need large stretches of time that can be used for deep, focused work.
-Allowing workers to nurse their own attention and attribute it at their will and leisure is one way to build up this time.

 <div class="sp-internal rollerdoor">
   <div class="wrapper grid-center">